MumukshTayal/decentral-health-record-ledger/README.md

 ### Hosted website

-You can it out [here](https://decentralized-health-record.herokuapp.com/)!
+You can check it out [here](https://decentralized-health-record.herokuapp.com/)!

 !